 Hi Yael, I've only tried travelling northern Thailand on my own and I can tell you that around Chiang Mai is very safe.
 It is also very urban, so I can't really speak for conditions in rural areas.

 As you know, it's prudent to take the usual precautions when travelling around - I usually make sure I have somewhere good to stay as soon as I arrive in a new area and take the opportunity to talk to the locals about the places they would/wouldn't go.
 I found that when backpacking on my own in the Philippines, the locals were very courteous, so hopefully you will have the same good fortune.

-All the best with your travels in SEA - make sure you keep in touch with friends/family, so they know where you are! almost 9 years ago
+All the best with your travels in SEA - make sure you keep in touch with friends/family, so they know where you are! over 9 years ago

 Most of Asia is extremely safe for women and I've been all over.
 Having said that, I think you do have to be careful and be very aware of how you appear, particularly in largely Muslim countries like Indonesia although Western behaviour does commonly cause offense in Buddhist countries and in Bali which is Hindu.